BSPL-KU/bspl-ku.github.io/content/home/bspl.md

 # Now, the Question is
 {{</format>}}

-How can we develop such AI-enabled models for brain signals applicable in real-world scenarios? <br>
+How can we build such AI-enabled models for brain signals and apply the models in real-world scenarios? <br>

-And, what would be the most feasible applications for us to focus on?
+What would be the most feasible applications for us to focus on?

 ![BSPL Aim](//bspl.korea.ac.kr/bspl_aims_16feb19.png#center75)